SoftwareEngNoobs/jobtrackr/README.md

 * Deployment was done through GitHub Actions.
 With Jenkins, Ansible, and GitHub webhooks.

 ### After

+Drag and Drop Kanban Board
+* Our portal has an interactive drag-and-drop kanban board allowing users to keep track of their applications.

+ATS Score and Skills Generator
+* Users now have the option to use their resume to generate an ATS score and find all the skills missing from their profile.

+User Profile page
+* Users can now create a profile page to store their relevant work experience and eduction details for easy access.

+* Support for Markdown Formatting for Notes

 Extra files not stored in backend
 * Previously, when files from AWS S3 were sent to the user, they would be downloaded and kept in the backend directory as a side consequence.
 We have updated it so that the these files will not clog up our repository